rojo-rbx/rojo/README.md

 * `my-game` (`LocalScript` with source from `my-game/init.client.lua`)
 	* `foo` (`ModuleScript` with source from `my-game/foo.lua`)

-`*.model.json` files are intended as a simple way to represent non-script Roblox instances on the filesystem until `rbxmx` and `rbxlx` support is implemented in Rojo.
+`*.model.json` files are a way to represent simple Roblox instances on the filesystem until `rbxmx` and `rbxlx` support is implemented in Rojo.

+This feature is intended for small instances, like `RemoteEvent` or `*Value` objects.

-JSON Model files are fairly strict, with every property being required.
-They generally look like this:
+JSON Model files are strict, with every property being required.
+They look like this:

 ```json
 {